VityaSchel/bunsogs/README.md

 ## Known issues

+- Modifying bunsogs with bunsogs-cli while it's running is not recommended, as some changes may not be reflected instantly and some might not be reflected until the next bunsogs restart.
+Also you might run into `database locked` errors.
 - Blinding does not work
   - There are some issues with blinding Session ID, sometimes it just doesn't work despite algorithm being pretty much the same as pysogs and libsession implementations
   - You should write blinded session id by client instead of clear unblinded session ID into CLI